-If you are searching for the solution or some special tricks to grey out unused cells in Excel then you have landed in the right place.
+If you are searching for a solution or some special tricks to grey out unused cells in Excel then you have landed in the right place.
 There are 3 easy ways to grey out unused cells in Excel.
 This article will show you each and every step with proper illustrations so you can easily apply them for your purpose.
 Let’s get into the main part of the article.

 How to Grey Out Unused Cells in Excel: 3 Methods

 Suppose, you have a worksheet that contains data in cells of the B2:D12 range.
 And you want to grey out the remaining cells of the worksheet.
-In this section, I will show you 3 quick and easy methods to grey out unused cells in Excel on Windows operating system.
+In this section, I will show you 3 quick and easy methods to grey out unused cells in Excel on the Windows operating system.
 You will find detailed explanations of methods and formulas here.
-I have used Microsoft 365 version here.
+I have used the Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If any methods don’t work in your version then leave us a comment.

 1. Apply Conditional Formatting to Grey Out Unused Cells

 You can use conditional formatting to grey out the unused cells of a worksheet.
 Follow the steps below:

 - First, select all cells of the worksheet by clicking the top-left corner of the worksheet.

 - Then, go to the Home tab and click on Conditional Formatting.